the-unreal/Beginner-Lane-Detection/README.md

 ### To run the system with your own video:
 * Put your video in the "data" folder
-* Edit line number 23 in main.py and put the name of your file
+* Edit line number 23 in main.py and put the name of your file (I'll later add an option for a command line argument for this)